Corrections, Retractions & Expressions of Concern Policy

 Quick Summary

 Pedagogical Perspective (PedPer) (eISSN: 2822-4841) is committed to maintaining the accuracy, transparency, and integrity of the scholarly record.
 When necessary, the journal will publish Corrections, Expressions of Concern, or Retractions to address errors or potential/confirmed misconduct, guided by COPE Retraction Guidelines and best practices.
+This policy also governs pre-publication manuscript withdrawal requests.

 1) Definitions